 Losing her wasn’t sudden.
 She’d been old for the past six years; we’d been through so many times over the years wondering if it was the end, but she’d bounce back.
 In August of last year we nearly lost her, and she spent two nights at the vet, but pulled through.
 The last eight months, and this summer just past, were a gift and a wonderful opportunity to enjoy our time together.
 Lazy days of her curled up in the sun, and evenings curled up on our laps while we read or watched TV or a movie.

 All these things are simple, mundane even to describe.
-Yet those artists at that local exhibition managed to convey the depth of feeling of these moment alone with our animals.
+Yet those artists at that local exhibition managed to convey the depth of feeling of these moments alone with our animals.
 Our pets share our inner world with us, so are very deeply part of our families.

 During the pandemic, one of the things we’ve gotten into has been watching YouTubers that focus on arts and crafts and making things.
 A recent favouite has been watching Christine McConnell and her incredibly detailed and imaginative creations.
 But one video in particular, where she spent a month doing the most exquisite oil painting of her beloved cat who passed away really resonated.
 It’s well worth a watch.